Must-See Historical Sites and Landmarks in Hampton Roads

 Yorktown Battlefield

 For more Revolutionary War history, visit The American Revolutionary Museum at Yorktown.
 Ticket options include bundles with Jamestown and discounts for Virginia residents.
-Active Duty military and up to three dependents are allowed free admission on Yorktown Day, October 19; Veterans Day, November 11; Jamestown Day, May 13; and Memorial Day, May 30.
-The museum includes a re-created Continential Army Encampment where you can learn about life as a soldier in the 1700s.
+Active Duty military and up to three dependents are allowed free admission on Yorktown Day, October 19; Veterans Day, Jamestown Day, and Memorial Day.
+The museum includes a re-created Continental Army Encampment where you can learn about life as a soldier in the 1700s.

 Jamestown